Previous dayApril 27, 2026Next day

 6.7 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 49 km W of Mentone, Texas on April 27, 2026, with origin time 19:30 UTC.
+Seismographs logged a magnitude 2.0 earthquake 49 km W of Mentone, Texas with origin time 19:30 UTC on April 27, 2026.
 In the 72 hours after this event, the USGS recorded 6 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The hypocenter lay at 6.7 km, placing this in the shallow crustal category.
+The event originated approximately 6.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 31.703°N, -104.126°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27